SofiaHorvath91/ucd-project-2/README.md

 * The ['Game of Thrones'](https://en.wikipedia.org/wiki/Game_of_Thrones) television series belong to [George R. R. Martin](https://en.wikipedia.org/wiki/George_R._R._Martin) / [HBO](https://en.wikipedia.org/wiki/HBO) : [D. Benioff](https://en.wikipedia.org/wiki/David_Benioff) & [D. B. Weiss](https://en.wikipedia.org/wiki/D._B._Weiss)

 ### 1. Content
-* Informations about the story / characters of 'Song of Ice and Fire' books were verified via [Wiki of Ice and Fire]()
+* Information about the story / characters of 'Song of Ice and Fire' books were verified via [Wiki of Ice and Fire]()
-* Informations about the story / characters of 'Game of Thrones' television series were verified via [Game of Thrones Wiki](https://gameofthrones.fandom.com/)
+* Information about the story / characters of 'Game of Thrones' television series were verified via [Game of Thrones Wiki](https://gameofthrones.fandom.com/)

 ### 2. Media
 Pictures were treated with [Photoshop](http://www.apsportable.com/photoshop-cs6-portable-download-4/) and [tinyPNG](https://tinypng.com/) to have a better size for online presentation.